 - support of community sports clubs providing services to Walsall population

 - advice and guidance to people looking to get involved in community sport as a participant or volunteer

-List of accredited clubs in Walsall
+Accredited clubs in Walsall

-A list of sports clubs in Walsall who have achieved their national governing body clubmark accreditation.
+You can find a list of sports clubs in Walsall who have achieved their national governing body clubmark accreditation.

 Clubmark is a cross sport accreditation scheme for community clubs that has raised the standards of delivery, welfare and programmes within clubs.
 An accredited club has demonstrated that it is a safe, rewarding and fulfilling place for participants of all ages as well as helping parents and carers know that they’re choosing the right club for their young people.

 How do I know a sports club is safe and well run?

 It's important to look for a club, sport or activity that takes the safety and wellbeing of your child seriously.
 Always check whether the club or organisation is accredited or otherwise affiliated to a body (e.g. a sports governing body or national voluntary sector or faith organisation) as this should mean they have the right safeguarding policies and procedures in place.